neovimhaskell/nvim-hs/README.md

 # What do I have to expect if I were to use it now?

 Check the issue list here on github.

+## For Windows users

+Named pipes are not supported at the momend #103.
+You therefore have to start `nvim-hs` instances by connecting to STDIN and STDOUT or TCP.
+By default `nvim-hs` connects to the listen socket pointed to by the `NVIM` environment variable and the functions in the module `Neovim.Debug` rely on that.
+If you want to be able to run these functions, start Neovim with `nvim --listen localhost:` or similar (This example command starts neovim with a socket listening on `localhost` and random a random TCP port.)

 # How do I start using this?